ronithstanly/1D_Advection-Flux_Reconstruction_Method/README.md

 Periodic boundary condition.
 Initial conditions include linear case with Gaussian profile, u(x,0)=exp(-20x^2) and non-linear case with sinusoidal profile, u(x,0)=sin (pi x).

+Please see the accompanying PDF for more details about the code and its implementation.